 I'm always left in shock after watching awards shows.
 Just recently, when Cardi B hosted the American Music Awards, she rocked some pretty crazy outfits.

-Of course, I could go on for hours about the fashion but I do have a foot-fueled point to this post.
-If you consider the fact that, underneath those lamp shade dressed, many of those women (and some men) had heels on for-ev-er.
+Of course, I could go on for hours about the fashion, but I do have a foot-fueled point to this post.
+Because, underneath those jaw dropping gowns, she had heels on for-ev-er.
 I'm guessing there were some pretty sore feet lining the halls for stealth selfies...or were there?

 Cannabidiol - a High Heel Lover's Secret Weapon

-Recently CBD oils and creams have made their way into the spotlight as a high-heel loving celebrity's best friend.
-In fact, stars like Mandy Moore and Michelle Williams have been very vocal about their love for this product, which is derived from the marijuana plant but doesn't actually deliver a high like the controlled substance does (sorry to disappoint, y'all.)
+In the last few years, CBD oils and creams became high-heel loving celebrity's best friend.
+In fact, stars like Mandy Moore and Michelle Williams have been very vocal about their love for this product.
+(For the newbies, it comes from cannabis plants.
+But it doesn't actually deliver a high like marijuana.
+(Sorry to disappoint, y'all.)

-Research also suggests that CBD oil can reduce inflammation and have a pain-minimizing effect similar to oral medication, which means it may help you find relief from general foot pain that appears when exercise, or even when you're just standing up or walking normally.
+Research also suggests that CBD oil can reduce inflammation.
+In fact, it may work to reduce pain just like oral medications do.
+And that means it may relieve general foot pain, whether it's from exercise, or even when you're just standing up or walking normally.

-CBD oil may also help reduce arthritis symptoms in your feet like tenderness, stiffness in the joints, pain and swelling--it may even improve your mobility.
+Even better?
+CBD oil may also help reduce arthritis symptoms in your feet.
+That includes tenderness, stiffness in the joints, pain and swelling.
+In fact, it may even improve your mobility.

-And, finally, some people report that applying CBD oil to a clean, unopened blister may help those little bubbles heal at a quicker rate (just be sure not to attempt to burst a blister on your own, as that leaves you vulnerable to infection!)
+Finally, some people say that putting CBD oil on a clean, unopened blister helps those little bubbles heal at a quicker rate.
+(But, before you try this, be sure not to burst a blister on your own.
+Because that leaves you vulnerable to infection!)